thierryTrolle/nftimable-smart-contract/avoiding_common_attacks.md

 # NFTimable Smartcontract

-[NFTimable](https://www.nftimable.com) is a platform that offers the possibility to buy non-fungible tokens (NFTs) created on the Ethereum Blockchain representing different categories of properties (real estate, parking, business, arts, renewable energies...).
+[NFTimable](https://www.nftimable.com) is a platform that offers the possibility to buy non-fungible tokens (NFTs) created on the Ethereum Blockchain representing different categories of properties (real estate, parking, business, arts, renewable energies).
+More information in our [white paper](https://github.com/thierryTrolle/nftimable-smart-contract/blob/master/white_paper_v1.pdf).

 This project is the solidity smartcontract that manages the NFTs.

 ## Avoiding common attack